Sunday, July 26, 2020

 And all that push and that pull!

-All that effort and disputation,
+All that music and disputation,

 Those meetings and glorious conversations,